The question of whether to bulk or cut if you are skinny fat can be a difficult one.

 Remember that it’s best to lean bulk for at least 6 months to see a noticeable difference in muscle gains.

 After which you can consider transitioning into a cutting phase.
+If you want to learn more about how to approach it best, check out my guide on cutting after bulking.

 Body recomposition is a process where one tries to build muscle and lose fat at the same time.
 It can be a slow process and not everybody responds to it, but if you can do it, it’s worth it in the end!